-- Airfare to Miami and overnight in this city (January 20) to be in position to depart for Havana on the morning of January 21. - Tips for housekeeping, bird guide and driver, alcoholic beverages \$1-\$3 - Luggage fees and airport departure tax - Single supplement (may not always be available) add US\$250
+• Airfare to Miami and overnight in this city (January 23) to be in position to depart for Havana on the morning of January 24; we will travel as a group.

+- Tips for housekeeping, bird guide and driver, alcoholic beverages \$1-\$3 - Luggage fees and airport departure tax - Single supplement (may not always be available) add US\$300

 We are traveling to Cuba under a group "Support for the Cuban people" license.
 Support for the Cuban people programs are licensed by the OFAC Department of Treasury.
-We will have a fulltime schedule of activities that enhances contact with Cuban people, provides support for private businesses and independent activities of Cuban people, and strengthens civil society in Cuba bit.ly/CubaTour2023
+We will have a fulltime schedule of activities that enhances contact with Cuban people, provides support for private businesses and independent activities of Cuban people, and strengthens civil society in Cuba.

-To reserve your spot on the trip, fill out the registration form at this link bit.ly/CubaJan2023 and submit your deposit of \$500 as soon as possible but by November 1st, 2022 latest.
-Balance can be paid in installments, with final payment due on December 31st, 2022.
+To reserve your spot on the trip, fill out the registration form at this link bit.ly/Jan24Cuba and submit your deposit of \$500 as soon as possible but by October 15th, 2023 latest.
+Balance can be paid in installments, with final payment due on December 31st, 2023.
 Any questions, please contact Lisa Sorenson (Lisa.Sorenson@BirdsCaribbean.org).